barnolacesc/gha-selfhosted-runner/README.md

 ## Resource Usage

-This setup is optimized for minimal resource usage on a Raspberry Pi 3B+:
+This setup is optimized for minimal resource usage on a Raspberry Pi:
-- Uses ARM32v7 base image
+- Uses ARM64 base image
 - Minimal package installation
 - Automatic cleanup of temporary files
 - Efficient runner configuration